In 2006, the U.S. - China Policy Foundation

 Section Chief of the Department of Basic Education, and Mr. Tang Jingwei,

-Section Chief of the Training Division of the Department of Normal Schools,
+Section Chief of the Training Division of the Department of Normal

-of Education the teachers gained valuable insight into understanding
+Institute of Education the teachers gained valuable insight into understanding

 the education system in China both on the local and national levels.